Overview- In this article, you will see ways to reset google chrome on Windows 7,8,8.1 & 10 to fix the different issues with Google’s browser.

 Here is how you can reset chrome from settings-

 Step 2.
-Now you will get a new window will pop up with the list of various links, here Click on Settings.
+Now you will get a new window that will pop up with the list of various links, here Click on Settings.

 Or you can type in chrome://settings/ in the address bar and hit enter to open settings.

 Step 3.
 Once you click on Settings it will open another tab with all the settings like People (Chrome users), Appearance, Auto-fill, search engine, and start-up pages.

 Scroll down to the bottom and click on Advanced.

 Step 4.
 Once you open advanced settings at the bottom of the page you will find the Reset Browser Settings option.

 Now Click on Restore settings to their original defaults.

 Step 5.
 A pop-up window will come up and ask for confirmation Click on Reset Settings to confirm the restoration process.